Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * Changes to the root of the module directory

-          * All software stack modules may need changes
+          * All software stack modules may need changes, and certainly ``partitionletter.lua``.

           * ``EasyBuild-production`` module and if we want to reflect the changes in the structure of the user directory, also ``EasyBuild-user``.